-Scientists Finally Decode the Mystery of Northern Lights' Origins
+Scientists Finally Decode the Mystery of Northern Lights’ Origins

 Scientists Discover Cosmic ‘Superhighways’ That Could Accelerate Long‑Distance Space Travel

-“Picture electrons surfing on waves,” Jim Schroeder, an Assistant Professor of Physics at Wheaton College in the U.S., said in a Wheaton College press release.
-“Just as a surfer gains speed on an ocean wave, we found that electrons are propelled from space toward Earth by powerful electromagnetic waves,” Schroeder says, referring to the Alfven wave.
-The surfing electrons thus offer an explanation for why the aurora shimmers.
-The analogy of a surfer and electrons was first put forth by Russian physicist Lev Landau in 1946 — and has been proven after 75 years.

-“These experiments let us make the key measurements that show that the space measurements and theory do, indeed, explain a major way in which the aurora are created,” Craig Kletzing, the co-author of the study, said in a release.
+“These experiments let us make the key measurements that show that the space measurements and theory do, indeed, explain a major way in which the aurora are created,” Craig Kletzing, the co-author, said in a release.

-Although scientists have put a finger on why the aurora dances in waves in the sky, there are still many unanswered questions about the phenomenon and the related space weather.
+Although scientists have put a finger on why the aurora dances in waves in the sky, there are still many unanswered questions about the phenomenon.
 Auroral displays are accompanied by severe geomagnetic storms, which are caused when solar flares or other violent events on the sun’s surface disturb the flow of solar wind.
 Proving the theory of aurora creation helps us understand space weather better and will play a role in forecasting how strong each storm will be.

 “The electron acceleration mechanism verified by this project is at work elsewhere in the solar system, so it will find many applications in space physics.
 It will be of use in space weather forecasting as well, something that NASA is very interested in,” Patrick Koehn, a scientist in the Heliophysics Division of NASA, tells CNN News.